agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/02-basics/logical-expressions/lesson.md

 let allowed = age >= 18 and email != ""; // true
 ```

-`not` operator can be used to negate a condition:
+The `not` operator can be used to negate a condition:

 ```motoko
 let notAllowed = not allowed; // false